House passes health care ID badge bill

 HARRISBURG, Pa.
-(WHTM) — A bill that looks to protect health care workers’ identities passed unanimously Thursday by the Pennsylvania House of Representatives.
+(WHTM) — A bill that looks to protect health care workers’ identities passed unanimously Thursday in the Pennsylvania House of Representatives.

 The bill would remove the requirement of having last names on employees’ identification badges.

-“This personal information displayed on an identification badge can easily assist an ill-intentioned person in committing physical assault or threatening behavior toward a health care employee,” Rep. Keith Gillespie, the bill’s sponsor, said.
+“This personal information displayed on an identification badge can easily assist an ill-intentioned person in committing physical assault or threatening behavior toward a health care employee,” said Rep. Keith Gillespie (R-York).
 “This bill would help ensure the safety and welfare of these health care practitioners by allowing them to remove this sensitive personal information.”

 UPMC has already taken a step towards protecting employees by making first names visible but last names smaller on ID badges.